Developer – Amazing Studio

 Gameplay – 7/10

 I like it when games are challenging, and Heart of Darkness does indeed present a good few challenges throughout the game, making it one of the hardest 2D side scrollers I’ve ever played.
 But there are instances where the game is marred down by its level of difficulty.
-One thing is guaranteed; whether players are experienced 2D side scrolling game players or not, they are guaranteed to die over and over and over again.
+One thing is guaranteed; whether players are experienced 2D side-scrolling game players or not, they are guaranteed to die over and over and over again.
 It can be particularly frustrating at times, and I don’t like games whereby difficulty can make them infuriating enough to just not play them past a certain point.
 This is the problem I had with the original Castlevania and Mega Man games.
-Although they are considered to be classics by many gamers, I just found the both of them too hard and found myself dying too many times.
-Heart of Darkness, whilst it was instrumental in keeping the 2D side scrolling genre alive in the midst of the transition into 3D, is certainly not without it’s off-putting difficulty, in my opinion.
+Although they are considered to be classics by many gamers, I just found both of them too hard and found myself dying too many times.
+Heart of Darkness, whilst it was instrumental in keeping the 2D side-scrolling genre alive in the midst of the transition into 3D, is certainly not without its off-putting difficulty, in my opinion.

 Controls – 8/10

 Another complication with this game is that the controls can be somewhat difficult to get to grips with at times.
-In a game, which may already seem too difficult to many gamers, including me, less than satisfactory controls can only add to any frustration.
+In a game, which may already seem too difficult for many gamers, including me, less than satisfactory controls can only add to any frustration.
 But for the most part, it is down to the player’s level of skill, and the core concept of the control scheme can be gotten to grips with after a while.